zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

-Firebird Database Server 2.5
+Firebird Database Server $MAJOR.$MINOR.$RELEASE
 ==================================================

-This document is a guide to installing this package of Firebird 2.5 on the Windows platform.
-These notes refer to the installation package itself, rather than Firebird 2.5 in general.
+This document is a guide to installing this package of Firebird $MAJOR.$MINOR on the Windows platform.
+These notes refer to the installation package itself, rather than Firebird $MAJOR.$MINOR in general.
 In addition, these notes are primarily aimed at users of the binary installer.

 It is assumed that readers of this document are already familiar with Firebird 2.1.
-If you are evaluating Firebird 2.5 as part of a migration from FB 2.1 you are advised to review the FB 2.1 documentation to understand the changes made between 2.1 and 2.5.
+If you are evaluating Firebird $MAJOR.$MINOR as part of a migration from Fb 2.1 you are advised to review the Fb $MAJOR.$MINOR documentation to understand the changes made between 2.1 and $MAJOR.$MINOR.

 Contents